You and Cara - Standards

 The Australian Charities and Not-for-profits Commission is the national regulator of charities in Australia.
 Cara is a registered charity and a trusted organisation, which is why we display the Registered Charity Tick.

 Cara is a member of Ability First Australia, a strategic alliance of leading disability service providers with member organisations in all states and territories.

-Ability First Australia works to ensure that every Australian living with disabilities, and their families, has access to programs that maximise their potential by creating opportunities for them to make their own choices.
+Ability First Australia works to ensure that every Australian living with disability, and their families, has access to programs that maximise their potential by creating opportunities for them to make their own choices.